whatisaphone/self-driving-car/README.md

 - for offense tepid hit, continually adjust aim instead of using stale value
 - backwards tepid hits should not dodge? (maybe all tepid hits)
 - ball prediction off walls
+- BounceShot (and related) should verify the hit happened, and Action::Abort if not
+- don't jump directly after skidding and go the wrong way (probably test yaw vs velocity angle and see if match)
+- QuickJumpAndDodge should allow choosing the angle at apex instead of only ahead of time

 ### Backlog